jacobeisenstein/gt-nlp-class/notes/readme.md

 You are welcome to use these notes and slides for your own learning or teaching, assuming you give attribution.
 If you do use this material in your another class, please tell me!
 You can reach me directly at the username jacobe, at the website gmail dot com.

-Feedback of any kind is welcome.
-I've gotten a few github issues to correct typos, which I appreciate.
-Please just add your full name in the issue if you want to be acknowledged.
+Feedback of any kind is welcome, and github issues is a good way to identify typos and other local fixes.
+Please add your full name in the issue if you want to be acknowledged.
+The book is in production as of November 2018, so for now, edits will go to an errata page.